About Craig Reynolds – PSAC Regional Executive Vice-President (REVP), Ontario

 In 2014, Craig was elected Alternate Racially Visible Representative for PSAC Ontario Regional Council and then re-elected in 2017.
 Craig was also elected at the 2017 PSAC Ontario Regional Convention as the 2nd Alternate Regional Executive Vice-President (REVP) and later became the Alternate REVP in 2018.

-Craig stepped into the role of REVP for Ontario in September 2020, with a goal to engage and mobilize our diverse and growing membership.
+Craig stepped into the role of Ontario REVP in September 2020, and then was elected Ontario REVP at the 2021 Ontario Regional Convention.
 Craig believes that the Labour movement must put special focus on connecting with young workers, combatting systemic racism, and prioritizing organizing new workplaces to strengthen our union.

 Craig’s history and experiences offer him a unique perspective and insight into the challenges many newcomers face when coming to Canada.
 He also recognizes how tremendously fortunate we are to live in such a diverse, respectful and compassionate country.